jsdclxvi/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## It's only a murder of crows if there's probable caws.